 Applying for citizenship or naturalization is an important process for many people who want to reside in the United States and be recognized as U.S. citizens.
 If you or your loved one wants to begin the process, it is crucial to understand the difference between naturalization and citizenship.

-The Law Office of Susan Hahn offers a variety of immigration services, including naturalization and citizenship.
+Immigration attorney Susan Hahn offers a variety of services, including help with naturalization and citizenship.
 Ms. Han knows the importance of feeling that you are a fully contributing member of society in the U.S. after obtaining a Certificate of Naturalization or a Certificate of Citizenship.
-Ms. Han can help you or someone close to you if you want to start the process of becoming a citizen or being naturalized, and can also provide assistance with other immigration services.
+Ms. Han can help you or someone close to you if you want to start the process of becoming a citizen or being naturalized and can also provide assistance with other immigration services.

 The Difference Between Naturalization and Citizenship

 The terms “citizenship” and “naturalization” are often used interchangeably.
 As a result, some people do not realize that these are two different processes and services.
 The U.S. Citizenship and Immigration Services explain the differences in a simple form, although complex issues exist.
-The Law Office of Susan Han has experience helping clients work through both of these important processes.
+Ms. Han has experience helping clients work through both of these important processes.